NEW ZEALAND

 Martin Curtis

-He is a gentle, lovely man, with a range of singing that can take you from the heartfelt abandonment of shipwrecked Davy Lowston (at a 2pm workshop), to the mystery of ghost gulls (at an 8pm concert), and on to the joyful bawdiness of "Oi arm a farmer's boy, Oi, Yar" (at a 2am jam session).
+He is a gentle, lovely man, with a range of singing that can take you from the heartfelt abandonment of shipwrecked Davy Lowston (at a 2pm workshop), to the mystery of Ghost Gulls (at an 8pm concert), and on to the joyful bawdiness of "Oi arm a farmer's boy, Oi, Yar" (at a 2am jam session).

-Or you can find more details on Martin's own website
+ou can find more details on Martin's own website

 Song List - Copyright - Home